Table of Contents

 Despite these conflicts with local laws, in May 2024, TEP applied for a CEC with the ACC’s Line Siting Committee and requested that it supersede any and all local laws that increase its costs on the basis that the ACC will not allow it to recover those costs from ratepayers.
 This is controversial because it requires the Line Siting Committee to make a pre-determination on the recoverability of costs from ratepayers, which is not one of its statutory duties.
 The Line Siting Committee also explicitly lacks jurisdiction on underground lines.

-The Line Siting Committee granted this request and went so far as to also determine that the City of Tucson’s laws are superseded if costs are to be recovered from the utility—meaning TEP’s ownership.
+The Line Siting Committee granted this request and went so far as to also determine that the City of Tucson’s laws are superseded if costs are to be recovered from the utility—meaning TEP’s ownership—and not just ratepayers.

 See Finding of Fact 10 here: